 “I get bored easily, so I look for opportunities to solve complex problems,” he said.
 With international tax laws, “There are no right answers.
 There are mostly right answers.”

 Much of the firm’s initial work was with companies opening factories, often referred to as maquiladoras, on the Mexican side of the border with the U.S. Its international business expanded until it even had an office in China.
 In recent years, the firm has done business with companies working in 20 countries, including helping an Orange County real estate investment trust establish a business in Saudi Arabia, and advising an Afghan construction firm on working with the U.S. government.

-RJI is also an independent member of DFK International, an association of 220 independent accounting firms across 435 offices that can provide locally based advice from 93 countries.
+RJI is also an independent member of DFK International, an association of 220 independent accounting firms across 435 offices that can provide locally-based advice from 93 countries.

 Half of $1K an Hour

-Ramirez is one of three partners, all of whom graduated from California State University-Fullerton and who’ve worked at the Big Four accounting firms.
+Ramirez is one of three partners, all of who graduated from California State University-Fullerton and who’ve worked at the Big Four accounting firms.
 Fernando Jimenez took over as chief executive from Ramirez in 2013, and Gordon MacLean is the director of audit services.
-Ramirez and Jimenez are bilingual and have master of science degrees in taxation from Golden Gate University.
+Ramirez and Jimenez are bilingual and have a master of science degrees in taxation from Golden Gate University.

-Ramirez is well-known in OC business circles for serving on a number of boards, including as treasurer of the Lincoln Club, a group of Republican business executives, and as investment committee chairman of the Orange County Catholic Foundation.
+Ramirez is well-known in OC business circles for serving on a number of boards, including as treasurer of the Lincoln Club, a group of Republican business executives, and an investment committee chairman of the Orange County Catholic Foundation.
 He’s also a fellow on the American Board of Forensic Accountants.